alikagupta/BSE_Portfolio_2025/index.md

 </div>

 ## Speaker:
-I decided to add a speaker to my project to make the sound louder and smoother.
-To test this out, I made a circuit on the breadboard (Figure 8) and some test code just for it (see Speaker Test Code in the appendix).
+I decided to add a speaker to my project.
+To test this out, I made a circuit on the breadboard (Figure 8) and some test code just for it (see Speaker Test Code in Appendix A).
 <div align="center">
   <img src="SpeakerScematics.png" width="40%" height="40%">
 </div>